-Roasted broccoli is the answer to a quick and healthy side dish.
+Roasted broccoli is a quick and healthy side dish.
 Broccoli florets are tossed in olive oil and garlic, then oven roasted until crisp and golden.
 A squeeze of bright lemon juice and fresh parmesan, adds that finishing touch.
 There’s no doubt this will be a family favorite in your weekly dinner rotation.

 Who can deny the tantalizing aroma of fresh, oven roasted veggies?
 From roasted cauliflower to roasted sweet potatoes, the list goes on forever.
 But one veggie we sometimes overlook is none other than our close friend: broccoli.